coord-e/mlml/README.md

 - [ ] ... and more ...
 - [ ] **self-hosting!**

+## limitations

+- `external` definitions are only available for functions
+- all modules and paths are statically-resolved (functors will never be supported)
+- exceptions are not implemented
+- all custom oeprators are left-associative
+- `function` keyword does not make an expression

 ## thanks

 The code and algorithm in parser and lexer is strongly inspired by [ushitora-anqou/aqaml](https://github.com/ushitora-anqou/aqaml)